Rock with U: Background and writing

 "Honestly the song was created for the gay community.
 I kept stressing to Jermaine [Dupri, the song's co-writer], 'I got to do something for the kids.'
 I had talked about it on the last album – and there was a song that I had, and it wasn't quite completed.
 And I talked about it to the papers, gay magazines, and it didn't wind up on the album with the cut-off date.
 I felt really badly about that.
 So he just handed me a CD and said, ‘Here are 10 tracks for the kids; tell me which one you like the best.'
 I fell in love with 'Rock With U'."

 After the song was released, Jackson was awarded the Vanguard Award at the 19th annual GLAAD Media Awards, honoring her contributions in promoting equal rights among the gay community.
 The organization's president commented, "Ms. Jackson has a tremendous following inside the LGBT community and out, and having her stand with us against the defamation that LGBT people still face in our country is extremely significant."

 Music and lyrics

 "Rock with U" is a pop, Eurodisco, and house song.
 According to Jackson, it is reminiscent of "Together Again" or "Throb" from The Velvet Rope (1997) and janet.
 (1993), respectively.
 "It's still classic me but with a different twist to it – a modern twist", she said.
 Jim Farber from the New York Daily News noted the song's riffs, which he considered greater when they first appeared in Madonna's 1985 song "Into the Groove".
-The song was compared to Jackson's brother Michael Jackson's "Rock with You" (1979), due to its disco themes.
+The song was compared to Jackson's brother Michael Jackson's "Rock with You" (1979), due to the similar title and its disco themes.
 "Rock with U" also contains vocodered whispers and murmured vocals.
 The song opens with the line, "Strobe lights make everything sexier", while it talks about an erotic proposition which was reportedly dedicated to the gay community.